numba/numba/docs/source/reference/jit-compilation.rst

    allowed to write to it, though, it falls back to a platform-specific user-wide cache directory (such as ``$HOME/.cache/numba`` on Unix platforms).

+   If true, *parallel* enables the automatic parallelization of a number of common Numpy constructs as well as the fusion of adjacent parallel operations to maximize cache locality.

    The *error_model* option controls the divide-by-zero behavior.
    Setting it to 'python' causes divide-by-zero to raise exception like CPython.